Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 Weakened Immune System and Vulnerability to Infections

-As we grow older, our immune system may not function as effectively as it once did.
-This weakening can make older people more susceptible to infections like the flu.
+Early prevention and quick action on symptoms can reduce hospital stays, helping older persons maintain comfort and independence at home.
+As we grow older, our immune system may not respond as well as it once did.
+This change can make older persons more prone to infections like the flu.

-Taking steps to strengthen immunity and prevent exposure to the flu virus is crucial in staying healthy throughout the flu season.
+Taking steps to strengthen immunity and prevent exposure to the flu virus can lower exposure throughout the season.

-Many older adults live with chronic health conditions such as heart disease, diabetes, or respiratory issues.
+Many older adults live with long-term health conditions, such as heart disease, diabetes, or respiratory issues.

-Recovery from the flu can take longer for older people, potentially affecting daily activities and independence.
+Recovery from the flu can take longer for older people, which can affect routines and independence.

-Prolonged illness may lead to decreased mobility and increased need for assistance.
-Preventing the flu helps maintain quality of life and supports the ability to continue enjoying everyday routines.
+Flu after effects and prolonged illness may lead to reduced mobility and increased need for assistance.
+Prevention helps protect the quality of life and keeps day-to-day activities on track.

 Feeling unusually tired or weak can be an early sign of the flu.
 If you notice a persistent lack of energy that is out of the ordinary, it may be time to consult a healthcare professional.